Session 1 - Module A: Advanced Agent Patterns¶

 return response

-Self-Critique Implementation:
+Self-Critique Implementation:¶

-"""Generate critique of the current response"""
+"""Generate critique of the current data processing approach"""

 critique_prompt = f"""